Saturday 7 April 6.30 pm – at The Upper Vestry Hall, Saint George’s Bloomsbury, Bloomsbury Way, London WC1A 2SA

 Fawzi Karim was born in Baghdad in 1945, and is now living in London.
 He is rapidly establishing a reputation as a major figure in contemporary poetry.
 Plague Lands (Carcanet) was a Poetry Book Society recommendation for 2011.
 He has been reviewing Classical Music and English Poetry in ASHARQ ALAWSAT, the Arabic newspaper, London, since 1980s.
 A second book of his poems is due to be published by Carcanet.

 London-born Donald Gardner is a poet and literary translator who has lived in Italy, New York and the Netherlands.
 Currently he divides his time between Amsterdam and Kildare, Ireland.
 His most recent collection is ‘The Wolf Inside’, (Hearing Eye, 2014).
-His selection of Remco Campert’s poetry, ‘In those Days’ (Shoestring Press), also appeared in 2014.
+His selection of Remco Campert’s poetry, ‘In those Days’ (Shoestring Press), also appeared in 2014 and was awarded the Vondel Prize for literary translation.
 He is known for his readings of his poetry.
 ‘Donald Gardner’s work is light but not trivial; clear but technically subtle and eloquent.
 His poetry captures his images in few words: sharply, precisely.’
-Leah Fritz on ‘The Wolf Inside’ (London Grip online magazine).
+Leah Fritz on ‘The Wolf Inside’ (London Grip online).

 Anthony Howell is a poet and novelist whose first collection of poems, Inside the Castle was brought out in 1969.
 In 1986 his novel In the Company of Others was published by Marion Boyars.
 Another novel Oblivion has recently been published by Grey Suit editions.
 He was invited to the International Writers Program, University of Iowa in 1971.
 His Selected Poems came out from Anvil, and his Analysis of Performance Art is published by Routledge.
 His poems have appeared in The New Statesman, The Spectator and The Times Literary Supplement.
 His articles on visual art, dance, performance and poetry have appeared in many journals and magazines including Artscribe, Art Monthly, The London Magazine, and Harpers & Queen.
 In 1997 he was short-listed for a Paul Hamlyn Award for his poetry.
 His versions of the Silvae of Statius have been well received and Plague Lands, his versions of the poems of Iraqi poet Fawzi Karim, were a Poetry Book Society Recommendation for 2011.
 A former dancer with the Royal Ballet, and now a respected teacher of the tango, Howell was founder and director of The Theatre of Mistakes, which created notable performances worldwide in the seventies and eighties – at venues such as the Paris Biennale, the Sydney Biennale, the Paula Cooper Gallery, the Theater for the New City (NY) and at the Tate and the Haywood.
 Play-scripts of his performances are now published by Grey Suit Editions.
 He is a Hawthornden Fellow.
 Howell is currently curating The Room, a space for dance, performance, poetry and visual art in Tottenham, London.